joelapsansky/red-team/README.md

 * Fans
 * Player support groups (e.g. caddies, coaches, etc.) with specific interests in players' successes
 ### ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) <ins>`Communication protocols utilized for successful teamwork`</ins>
-The below Platforms were soley utilized throughout this project to provide a means of reliable and successful communicaiton, video meetings, and screen sharing.
+The below Platforms were solely utilized throughout this project to provide a means of reliable and successful communication, video meetings, and screen sharing.
 Meetings convened at least two times a week, along with check-ins, and resource sharing.
 * Slack
 * Zoom
 ## Approach and Technologies Used